pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 * Run reduce_scatter to sync gradients
 * Discard parameters.

-How to use FSDP
+Fine-tuning HF T5
 --------------
-Here we use a toy model to run training on MNIST dataset for demonstration purposes.
-Similarly the APIs and logic can be applied to larger models for training.
+HF T5 pretrained models are availbe in 4 different sizes, ranging from small with 60 M parameters to 11 B parameters.
+In this tutorial, we demonstrate the finetuing of a T5 3B with FSDP for text summarization using WikiHow dataset.
+The main focus of this tutorial is to highligh different available features in FSDP that would be helpful for training large scale model above 3B parameters.
+Also, we cover specific features for Transformer based models.

 *Setup*

-1.1 Install Pytorch along with Torchvision
+1.1 Install Pytorch 1.12

 .. code-block:: bash

     pip3 install --pre torch torchvision torchaudio -f https://download.pytorch.org/whl/nightly/cu113/torch_nightly.html

+1.2 Dataset Setup

+Please create a "data" folder, download the WikiHow dataset from `wikihowAll.csv <https://ucsb.app.box.com/s/ap23l8gafpezf4tq3wapr6u8241zz358>`__  and `wikihowSep.cs <https://ucsb.app.box.com/s/7yq601ijl1lzvlfu4rjdbbxforzd2oag>`__ and place them in the "data" folder.
+We will use the wikihow dataset from summarization_dataset `wikihowAll.csv <https://github.com/HamidShojanazeri/examples/blob/FSDP_example/FSDP/summarization_dataset.py>`__.

-We add the following code snippets to a python script “FSDP_mnist.py”.
+Next, we add the following code snippets to a python script “T5_training.py”, the source code for this tutorial is availbe in `Pytorch examples <https://github.com/HamidShojanazeri/examples/tree/FSDP_example/FSDP>`__

-1.2  Import necessary packages
+1.3  Import necessary packages

 .. code-block:: python